spark-mv/cdn/CORS.md

 After committing the configuration changes, verify response that headers to from this server(s) include required headers, as described above.

+### 2.3.
+MaxCDN

+Please refer to [these instructions] (https://docs.google.com/document/d/12wQr79BXaTJ4WF9_-oueEW9Cx0FMvsNOCcMBifzfzIE) for step by step instructions on how to set-up CORS on MaxCDN.

 #### Finished with CORS configuration?
 You can [go back to enabling HolaCDN] (https://github.com/hola/cdn/blob/master/install.md#2-allow-holacdn-to-download-content)